 Any small and medium company making an R&D relief claim and seeking a cash credit from HMRC.

-The UK government is proposing to move forward with, and is currently consulting on, a unilateral Digital Services Tax (DST) in the absence of a global OECD solution.
+The UK government is proposing to move forward with, and has recently consulted on, a unilateral Digital Services Tax (DST) in the absence of a global OECD solution.